-Our results show that the design of inhibitors targeting simultaneously several binding sites of wild-type and drugresistant avian influenza H5N1 neuraminidase has good potential for developing new and potent drugs against the disease.
-The lowest binding energy dimer and trimer compounds in agreement by both docking methods, as well as those compounds obtained through virtual screening, and especially, those with good ligand efficiency values and molecular properties can be tested for inhibition of the avian influenza A H5N1 wild-type, as well as the drug-resistant H274Y strain.
-Since they are proposed to bind specifically to the (neuraminidase 1) N1 form of the disease, they might be useful for targeting this more dangerous variety of influenza if a larger outbreak in humans occurs.
-To combat a possible human pandemic, information should be revealed as soon as it is available, which may allow other scientists to further possible leads that can serve to provide new therapeutics in a fast manner.
+Our results show that the design of inhibitors targeting simultaneously several binding sites of wild-type and drug-resistant avian influenza H5N1 neuraminidase has good potential for developing new and potent drugs against the disease.
+The lowest binding energy dimer and trimer compounds in agreement by both docking methods, as well as those compounds obtained through virtual screening, and especially those with good ligand efficiency values and molecular properties, can be tested for inhibition of the avian influenza A H5N1 wild-type as well as the drug-resistant H274Y strain.
+Since they are proposed to bind specifically to the (neuraminidase 1) N1 form of the disease they might be useful for targeting this more dangerous variety of influenza if a larger outbreak in humans occurs.
+In order to combat a possible human pandemic, information should be revealed as soon as it is available, which may allow other scientists to further possible leads that can serve to provide new therapeutics in a fast manner.

-ACKNOWLEDGMENT
+ACKNOWLEDGMENT We thank the Estonian Science Foundation grant JD80 and the EU FP6

-We thank the Estonian Science Foundation Grant JD80 and the EU FP6 Chemomentum Project IST-033437.
+Chemomentum project IST-033437.

-Supporting Information Available: Full tables with compound names, consensus scores, ligand efficiencies, and molecular structures for the drugs, monomers, dimers, trimers, and other compounds against the wild-type and oseltamivir-resistant H274Y mutant avian influenza neuraminidase.
+Supporting Information Available.
+Full Tables S1-S3 with compound names, consensus scores, ligand efficiencies, and molecular structures for the drugs, monomers, dimers, trimers and other compounds with the wild-type and oseltamivir-resistant H274Y mutant avian influenza neuraminidase.
 This material is available free of charge via the Internet at http://pubs.acs.org.